 Supervisory personnel conduct reviews when agency property is lost, stolen, and/or damaged.
-In 2018, (14) reviews were conducted and in all instances, it was determined that employees did not contribute to the lost or damaged departmental property.
-No employees were disciplined in 2018 related to these matters.
+In 2019, (31) reviews were conducted and in all but (1) instance, it was determined that employees did not contribute to the lost or damaged departmental property.
+(1) Employee was disciplined in 2019 related to these matters.

 Departmental Property Loss Number of Reviews Employee Contributed to loss, theft or damage

-Lost Departmental Property 14 0
+Lost Departmental Property 13 0

+Stolen Departmental Property 1 1

-Stolen Departmental Property 0 0
+Damaged Departmental Property 17 0

-Total 14 0
+Total 31 1

-Note: Many of these instances are related to the loss of agency identification cards, which can be remotely deactivated.
+Note: Many of these lost departmental property instances are related to the loss of agency identification cards, which can be remotely deactivated.
+Furthermore, many of the damaged departmental property instances are related to minor damage found on patrol vehicles during vehicle inspections.